-- To Email Addresses: The email addresses that will receive the notifications.
-You can add multiple email addresses to this field. - From Email Address: The email address listed in the 'sender address' (or 'from') field of notification emails sent by Tasktop.
+- To Email Address: The email address that will receive the notifications.
+This field is limited to one email address. - From Email Address: The email address listed in the 'sender address' (or 'from') field of notification emails sent by Tasktop.
 In many cases, this will match the email whose settings are configured in the 'Email Server Settings' section below, though a different email (such as no-reply@email.com) can be configured here.
 If a user were to hit 'reply' on an email notification, this is the email the reply would be sent to. - Subject Prefix (optional): The prefix appended to the subject line of the Error Notification emails.
 This defaults to [Tasktop] but can be edited if needed.
 This can help users filter email notifications from Tasktop based on prefix. - Tasktop Server URL: The URL used to access your instance of Tasktop.
 This is used to construct links to errors and issues in the notification emails. - Notification Frequency: The frequency of email notifications.
 Emails will contain a count of new issues and errors since the last notification and will only send if a new error or issue has occurred since the prior email.